gaultier/blog/i_want_rust_to_have_defer.md

 Right, Rust wants to free the memory it allocated.
 Ok.
 Let's do that I guess.

 The only problem is that to do so properly, we ought to use `Vec::from_raw_parts` and let the `Vec` free the memory when it gets dropped at the end of the scope.
 The only problem is: This function requires the pointer, the length, *and the capacity*.
-Wait, but we lost the capacity when we returned the pointer + length to the caller, which *does not care one bit about the capacity*!
+Wait, but we lost the capacity when we returned the pointer + length to the caller in `MYLIB_get_foos()`, and the caller *does not care one bit about the capacity*!
+It's irrelevant to them!
+At work, the mobile developers using our library rightfully asked: wait, what is this `cap` field?
+Why do I care?

-Let's first try the <s>hacky</s> easy way by pretending that the memory is allocated by a `Box`, which only needs the pointer, just like `free()`:
+So, let's first try to dodge the problem the <s>hacky</s> easy way by pretending that the memory is allocated by a `Box`, which only needs the pointer, just like `free()`:

 ```rust
     #[test]